gitGNU/gnu_stribog/README.txt

 This sequence worked on RedHat 7.3 and Fedora Core 4 (32-bit). binutils-2.18 won't build themselves on RedHat 7.3 without slightly editing.

+--disable-libssp is mandatory for the following gcc versions (otherwize the compiler will not build itself):
+4.2.3

 gcc-4.3.0 have new dependency, MPFR.